am0d/bit/doc/MinGW.md

 ### resource_compiler ###

-Takes a string that is then searched for on the syytem `PATH`.
+Takes a string that is then searched for on the system `PATH`.
 Use this to allow for different resource compilers on windows, or, if using a cross compiler, such as `i586-mingw32-windres` on Linux.